apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/Introduction.md

 ## How does Embedded Swift differ from regular Swift?

 Regular Swift is not a good fit for small constrained environments like microcontrollers, mainly due to codesize and memory footprint.
 Regular Swift typically requires at least a few megabytes of code and data to support dynamic language features like reflection, and separately compiled generics with ABI stability.
-Embedded Swift on the other hand can be deployed to environments with as little as kilobytes of available memory.
+Embedded Swift, on the other hand, can be deployed to environments with as little as kilobytes of available memory.
 This is achieved by:

 - Eliminating runtime type metadata where possible
 - Removing reflection capabilities